perladvent/perldotcom/content/article/_pub_2005_02_10_database_kata.md

 {
+   "authors" : [
+      "stevan-little"
+   ],
+   "draft" : null,
+   "slug" : "/pub/2005/02/10/database_kata.html",
    "description" : " Testing code that uses a database can be tricky.
 The most common solution is to set up a test database with test data and run your tests against this.
-This, of course, requires bookkeeping code to keep your test...", "draft" : null,
+This, of course, requires bookkeeping code to keep your test...", "categories" : "data",
-   "slug" : "/pub/2005/02/10/database_kata.html",
+   "image" : null,
+   "title" : "Perl Code Kata: Testing Databases", "date" : "2005-02-10T00:00:00-08:00",
    "tags" : [
       "database-testing",
       "dbd-mock",